Things to Consider

 LGBTQIA Identity Abroad

 If you are “out” at home, reflect on what it means to leave behind a support system of friends and family.
-Asserting your GLBT identity abroad has been described by some as a second "coming out."
+Asserting your LGBTQIA identity abroad has been described by some as a second "coming out."
 How will you re-establish your identity overseas?

-Does the program you are interested in support GLBT?
+Does the program you are interested in support LGBTQIA?
 Most study abroad programs hire onsite staff with much experience working with students of all backgrounds and identities.
 Talk to your program coordinator about the resources and services they provide to you.

 Cultures vary widely in terms of what is considered appropriate behavior and how sexual identities are defined and understood.